Skip to content

 Extensibility tutorial

-The tutorial will walk you through the creation of a custom URL endpoint approving and rejecting generic request.
-You need to be familiar with Java and Domino to follow it.
+The tutorial guides you through the creation of a custom URL endpoint that handles the approval and rejection of generic requests.
+To follow along, you need to be familiar with Java and Domino.

-First step is to setup the Java project.
-It will use a published parent project and libraries installed with your DRAPI installation
+First step is to set up the Java project.
+It will use a published parent project and libraries installed with your Domino REST API installation.

-Second step is to create an OpenAPI 3.0.x specification.
-You can do that using notepad, but you want to use available tooling.
-You could use the original Swagger Editor, Redhat's Apicurio (Apicurito will suffice in most cases) or (what the creator of this tutorial liked best APIGit)
+The second step is to create an OpenAPI 3.0.x specification.
+It can be done using Notepad, but you want to use available tooling.
+You can use Swagger Editor, Redhat's Apicurio, or APIGit.

-DRAPI is driven by a dynamic configuration.
-In order to get your extension recognized you must provide the information what verticle will run your code and what classes implement your business logic.
-To do so a file resources/config/config.json is required
+Domino REST API is driven by a dynamic configuration.
+To get your extension recognized, you must provide the information what verticle will run your code and what classes implement your business logic.
+To do so, a file resources/config/config.json is required.

-To implement functionality two Java classes get involved.
-A handler class that takes in the http request and forwards it on the Eventbus and a dbrequest class that performs the database interaction.
+To implement the functionality, two Java classes are involved.
+One is a handler class that takes in the http request and forwards it on the Eventbus.
+The other is a dbrequest class that performs the database interaction.

 For the most common use case of JSON in/out, the default handler performs all the necessary actions, no custom code is required.